Rape Day: Controversy and cancellation

 Rape Days detractors included Scottish politicians Hannah Bardell (left) and Shona Robison (center), who called for the UK government to review how the game made it to development, and Change.org executive director Sally Rugg (right).

 The game received widespread backlash online prior to its scheduled release due to its depiction and apparent promotion of sexual violence against women.
 Multiple petitions were created on Change.org demanding that the game not be distributed; one petition started by Canadian gamer Cecilia Cosenza eventually received over 128,000 signatures, making it, as of 2022, the fourth most-signed video game-related petition on the website.
 Another petition received over three thousand signatures and online support from Change.org's executive director Sally Rugg.
-British Members of Parliament Hannah Bardell and Member of the Scottish Parliament Shona Robison called for the UK government to review how the game made it to development, while the game's Steam page was filled with comments asking for Valve to take action and criticizing its developer.
+British Member of Parliament Hannah Bardell and Member of the Scottish Parliament Shona Robison called for the UK government to review how the game made it to development, while the game's Steam page was filled with comments asking for Valve to take action and criticizing its developer.
 Valve automatically censored the word "rape" in any comments users made on the game's page.

 In a post made to the Steam Blog in March 2019, Valve announced that it would not be distributing Rape Day due to the game posing "unknown costs and risks" and clarified that its distribution policy was "reactionary", requiring them to "wait and see what comes to [them] via Steam Direct".
 Valve went on to write, "We respect developers' desire to express themselves ... but this developer has chosen content matter and a way of representing it that makes it very difficult for us to help them do that."

 Patrick Shanley of The Hollywood Reporter called the game's removal "a polarizing moment in gaming".
 Valve's statement was criticized online by critics and consumers for not taking a stronger stance against Rape Day, with multiple critics suggesting that it seemed as though they did not actually want to cancel the game.
 Kotakus Nathan Grayson called Valve's statement "vague", "nonsensical", and "unclear", criticizing the company's release policy as "a mess".
 During a meeting of the House of Commons's Digital, Culture, Media and Sport Committee, Bardell called Steam's response "woeful".
 Some Reddit users responded negatively to the game's removal due to what they considered censorship.

 In an update made to the game's Steam page before its deletion, Desk Plant wrote that they would attempt to find another way to distribute the game.
 He also stated that Steam's decision was motivated by their being a "reactionary company" and not by any policy.
 Desk Plant later stated that he "might agree with Steam that [his] game is not the right fit for a distribution site that is marketed at the general masses and children", and that he had plans to sell the game from his own website.

 In 2020, The Independent listed Rape Day as one of the most controversial video games of all time.